charlie-revord/Python_LBCourse_Revord_Project/README.md

 Looking at the Chicagoland job market, my analysis questions are as follows:

 1. What are the Top 3 Data Roles posted within the Chicagoland area?
-For the Top 3 Data Roles, which companies routinely hire for these roles?
-2. What skills are most frequently mentioned in job posts for the Top 3 Data Roles?
+For the Top 3 Data Roles, which companies routinely hire for these roles, and which skills are most frequently mentioned in job posts for the Top 3 Data Roles?
-3. For the Top Role, how do top skills for this role trend over a year of job posts?
+2. For the Top Role, how do top skills for this role trend over a year of job posts?
-4. How robust is the salary information for Chicagoland jobs in the dataset, and what trends can be extrapolated from it?
+3. How robust is the salary information for Chicagoland jobs in the dataset, and what trends can be extrapolated from it?
-5. Finally, for top role postings with salary information, which skills are most requested and which are most lucrative?
+4. Finally, for top role postings with salary information, which skills are most requested and which are most lucrative?
 Are there skills which balance high demand with good pay?

 # 🚖 Filtering for Chicago "Windy City" Data